DamianZaremba/damianzaremba.co.uk/content/about/index.markdown

 If something still goes wrong?

 1. Roll back the production servers to the previous point in configuration management
-2. Roll the database back to the snapshot (if required, really try to use a schema that works across app versions... since at scale not everything is consistent if you want 0 downtime updates)
+2. Roll the database back to the snapshot (if required, really try to use a schema that works across application versions... since at scale not everything is consistent if you want 0 downtime updates)
 3. Write tests to cover what was deemed broken
 4. Start the upgrade steps from scratch

 This must be a better, more stable way of rolling updates.
 Lots of companies follow a similar model internally, but Damian is convinced this can be applied to managed service and will become the next generation of managed service.

+Damian would also love to be able to spend more time working on open source software and interacting with the fantastic communities around the world, even if this means just having more free time to spend on those activities.